Steerable Visual Representations: Additional Analysis on Training Design Choices

 \subsection{Scaling}

-As shown in Table~\ref{tab:scaling}, scaling the vision backbone from ViT-S through ViT-B to ViT-L leads to improvements in both representational quality as well as textual understanding.
+As shown in \cref{tab:scaling}, scaling the vision backbone from ViT-S through ViT-B to ViT-L leads to improvements in both representational quality and textual understanding.
 Interestingly, scaling the text encoder from RoBERTa-Base (125M parameters) to RoBERTa-Large (355M) also improves performance on visual tasks.
 This suggests that rich embeddings of the larger text encoder add more semantic structure to the ViT's residual stream (row 4 vs row 5).

+\model{} exhibits considerable robustness to the amount of training data utilized.
+As shown in \cref{tab:data_ablation}, even when using just a fourth of the unique samples during training, steerability and feature fidelity remain high.